 More information about the Norbulingka and Sera Monastery

 Day 4 – Lhasa to Airport/Train station

-Please prepare in advance for departure.
-It takes approximately 1 hour to drive to the airport and 30 minutes to reach the train station.
-We arrive to the airport 3 hours before your departure flight if you are traveling to Nepal, and 2 hours before any domestic flight takes off.
+Please prepare in advance for your departure.
+It takes approximately one hour to drive to the airport and about thirty minutes to reach the train station.
+We will arrive at the airport three hours before your departure flight if you are traveling to Nepal and two hours before any domestic flight.

 Packing for the trip